 Google Has Earned Its Market Share

 Many of the respondents saw the case as simply as Google deserves its dominant market share because it has a high quality product.
-Participants said that they and others choose to use Google is the best search engine, gives the best search results, and it is easy to use.
-They believed that whatever monopoly-like control Google has over the industry, it was well-earned.
+Participants said they and others choose to use Google because it is the best search engine, gives the best search results, and is easy to use.
+They believed whatever monopoly-like control Google has over the industry, it was well-earned.

 People Can Change Their Default Search Engine

 The idea that people have a choice in which search engine they use was a popular sentiment.
 Participants favoring Google over the DOJ believed that changing the default search engine was a matter of choice and not solely controlled by Google.
 Some respondents talked about how easy it is to change search engines and echoed the theme offered by others – people choose Google because it is the best search engine available, not because Google forces them to.

 Other Companies Would Also Do What Google Is Doing: "It's Just Business"

 Many participants believed that Google’s agreements with device manufacturers and browser companies were smart, competitive business decisions and not inherently anticompetitive.
 Additionally, some respondents mentioned that any other company would enact the same practices if it had a product as good as Google’s search engine.
 Many participants favoring Google over the DOJ drew comparisons between Google’s practices and Microsoft’s deals with PC manufacturers.